Few people can say that they’ve successfully traveled from coast-to-coast; even fewer for a cause far greater than themselves.

-Anthon and his teammates set out from San Francisco on June 11 and will arrive in Washington, D.C. on August 13.
+Anthon and his teammates set out from San Francisco on June 11 and arrived in Washington, D.C. on August 13.

 “If there’s anything I wanted people to know anything about my experience working with the Ability Experience, it would be that it has been and probably will be the most impactful and emotional thing I’ll ever do.”

-He will become the 15th initiate of the Beta Omicron Chapter to complete the Journey of Hope since 2001.
+He becomes the 15th initiate of the Beta Omicron Chapter to complete the Journey of Hope since 2001.

 “In 63 days we led a team of cyclists from Pi Kapp chapters across America on a trip from San Francisco to Washington, D.C. to raise money and awareness for people with disabilities ($400,000 btw.
 Not to flex or anything).